BittyTax/BittyTax/README.md

 Trades which are a *disposal* are applicable for Capital Gains tax.

 ### Other types?
 Below is a list of some other situations which you might need to record, but which don't have a specific transaction type defined.
-These could be added in the future if users feel it would be beneficial.
+These could be added in the future if users feel it would be of benefit.

 1. **Airdrop** - These tokens can be recorded as either a `Gift-Received`, if nothing was done in return for them, or `Income` if the distribution of tokens was dependant upon providing a service or other conditions, see [HMRC Guidance on Airdrops](https://www.gov.uk/government/publications/tax-on-cryptoassets/cryptoassets-for-individuals#airdrops).
-1. **Dust clean** - Some exchanges remove very small amounts (dust) of cryptoasset tokens from their wallets after a period of time, since these are too small to be traded or withdrawn.
+1. **Dust clean** - Some exchanges remove very small amounts (dust) of cryptoasset tokens from wallets after a period of time, since these are too small to be traded or withdrawn.
 This can be captured as a `Spend` with a Sell Value of 0.
-1. **Fork** - If a cryptoasset you own forks, the new cryptoasset tokens created can be recorded as a `Gift-Received` but with a Buy Value of 0.
+1. **Fork** - If a cryptoasset you own forks, and a new cryptoasset is created, this can be recorded as a `Gift-Received` but with a Buy Value of 0.
 This assumes that you are not splitting the cost between the original and new cryptoasset.
 Currently it is not possible to derive a cost from the original cryptoasset and apportion this to the new one.
-See [HMRC Guidance on Blockchain forks](https://www.gov.uk/government/publications/tax-on-cryptoassets/cryptoassets-for-individuals).
+See [HMRC Guidance on Blockchain forks](https://www.gov.uk/government/publications/tax-on-cryptoassets/cryptoassets-for-individuals#fork).
 1. **Gift to spouse** - If cryptoasset tokens are gifted to your spouse, it can be recorded as a `Gift-Sent` but with a Sell Value of 0.
 1. **Margin funding** - Tokens received from an exchange in return for margin funding can be captured as `Income`.
 1. **Lost** - Tokens which have been lost, i.e. the private keys are unrecoverable, have to be reported/accepted by HMRC as a *"negligible value claim"*.
 These are treated as a disposal, followed by a re-acquisition for the amount lost, since technically you still own the cryptoasset.
 This can be recorded as a crypto-to-fiat `Trade` with a GBP cost of 0, followed by a fiat-to-crypto `Trade` for exactly the same quantity of the cryptoasset, also with a cost of 0.
+See [HMRC Guidance on losing public and private keys](https://www.gov.uk/government/publications/tax-on-cryptoassets/cryptoassets-for-individuals#losing-public-and-private-keys).
 1. **Staking** - Tokens received from Proof of Stake (POS) can be recorded as `Mining` or `Income`.

-### Excel
-You can use an application such as MS Excel to compile and edit your transaction records.
-These can then be exported as a CSV file and loaded into the `bittytax` accounting tool.

-If you do use Excel, there are some pitfalls to be aware of.

-1. ["*Although Excel can display 30 decimal places, its precision for a specified number is confined to 15 significant figures*"](https://en.wikipedia.org/wiki/Numeric_precision_in_Microsoft_Excel).
-If, for example you add the number 1184.210334916848655 to a cell, Excel will truncate this to 1184.21033491684, which is 15 significant figures.
-This truncation might not be significant from a tax perspective but will cause your accounts not to balance correctly.

-1. When you save a worksheet as a CSV file, the numbers saved are those as displayed by the formatting, which might be truncated, not the actual number you see if click on the cell to edit it.

-One way to avoid these issues is to format all cells as Text.
-Instead of opening a CSV file directly into Excel, it's better to open Excel and use File > Import, follow the steps of the Text Import Wizard, and when selecting the Data Format, be sure to select Text for all the columns.

-The conversion tool will display a warning if it detects any data which exceeds 15-digits of precision.

 ## Accounting Tool
-Once you have all of your transaction records stored in a CSV file you can use `bittytax` to process them.
+Once you have all of your transaction records stored in an Excel or CSV file you can use `bittytax` to process them.

     bittytax <filename>